2000 Summer Olympics cauldron: Current presentation of the cauldron

 In 2001 the end stand on the northern part of the stadium was removed and Tzannes Associates commissioned to reinterpret the cauldron, relocated nearby to the Overflow, now known as Cathy Freeman Park.
 There the cauldron's stem was removed and it was repositioned on top of a group of 24 stainless steel poles organized in a haphazard arrangement, approximately 10 metres above the ground.
-It operates intermittently as a giant fountain with water flowing over the sides of the cauldron onto the pavement below.
+It operates intermittently as a giant fountain with water flowing over the sides of the cauldron onto the pavement below and the fire is lit again in special occasions.

 Description

 The 8.5 tonne cauldron is a perforated, corrugated shell structure fabricated from stainless steel.
 It has an overall diameter of 10m and tapers from 0.85m thick at centre down to 0.15m thick at the edge.

 The cauldron was designed to rise out of a circular pond after the flame was lit, and ascend, as though floating, up a waterfall to the top of the northern stand.
 It was collected by a 50-metre mast rising from behind the stand, and the main burner in the tip of the mast was lit.

 In 2001 the end stand on the northern part of the stadium was removed and Tzannes Associates commissioned to reinterpret the cauldron, relocated nearby to the Overflow, now known as Cathy Freeman Park.
 There the cauldron's stem was removed and it was repositioned on top of a group of 24 stainless steel poles organized in a haphazard arrangement, approximately 10 metres above the ground.
-It operates intermittently as a giant fountain with water flowing over the sides of the cauldron onto the pavement below, to the delight of children who in summer often play under the shower.
+It operates intermittently as a giant fountain with water flowing over the sides of the cauldron onto the pavement below, to the delight of children who in Summer often play under the shower.

 The retrofitted cauldron is complete with a new burner system, and a water feature inside the perforated cladding.
 Both of these features are fed via services in an underground plant room, directly below the cauldron.
 This plant room is included within the curtilage and also houses: the light fittings lighting the cauldron; irrigation pumps and manifold; potable and non-potable water meters; and filtration and chemical treatment of the water to the water feature.